Shannon Beador Shares Photo Of ‘RHOC’ Season 14 Reunion Look On Instagram, Shows Off Weight Loss

 “Skinny Minnie!” a third fan added.

 “It’s what you eat.
 It’s what you put into your body.
 And you can eat flavorful, good food that is going to satisfy you.
 You can eat all day if you want.
-You just have to chose thee right things to put into your body,” she explained.
+You just have to choose the right things to put into your body,” she explained.

 In addition to eating right, Beador has been doing cardio and going for bike rides as she continues to make an effort to stay healthy and slim.